IvanovES/zod-metadata/README.md

 ```

 ## API
-The API provices two methods that will read and write to `schema._def.meta`.
+The API provides two methods that will read and write to `schema._def.meta`.

 ### `schema.meta(meta: Record<string, unknown>): this`
 Accumulates metadata mutating the schema: